Trip in Japan Day 6 – Nara. Nara Park, Toudaiji, Fushimi Inari Temple

 We were off to Nara today, Japan's very first capital city established back in 710 before it moved to Kyoto and then today's Tokyo.

-I’ve actually never seen or heard of this place before until my friend mentioned it while I was planning and researching for the trip.
+Never actually seen or heard of Nara before until my friend mentioned it while I was planning and researching for the trip.
 It was famous for the Toudaji Temple and the park with deers.

 To get to Nara, it was a 30 mins Shinkansen ride from Nagoya to Kyoto then a 30 mins local train down south.